Home

 On a paper system, a worker gets a list and figures out their own route, their own order, their own shortcuts.
 The inventory gets updated later, or never, and errors surface days after they happen, when they are expensive.
 A WMS inverts this.
 It hands the worker the next task on a scanner: go to A-12-03, scan the location, scan the item, confirm the count.
 The worker does not choose.
 The system chooses, because the system can see the whole board.

 And the scan is the point.
 In a well-run warehouse the barcode scan is the atomic unit of truth: no scan, no change.
-The worker cannot skip it, and the moment they do it, the inventory updates in real time and a line is written to an audit trail with a timestamp, a device, and a name.
+The worker can't skip it, and the moment they do it, the inventory updates in real time and a line is written to an audit trail with a timestamp, a device, and a name.
 This is what people mean when they say a warehouse is "on the system."
-Reality and the record move together, beep by beep.
+Reality and the record move together.

 99.9%Pick accuracy a scan-confirmed operation can hold, where a worker must scan the item before the system accepts it.
 Paper and memory top out a full point or two lower, and you find the errors much later.Industry benchmark, directional